Terrified (film): Plot

 In Buenos Aires, Clara hears strange voices coming from the plughole in her kitchen sink.
 The voices seem to be discussing a plan to kill her.
-Her husband Juan dismisses the sounds as misheard and coming from their noisy neighbor Walter.
-That night, awakened by thumping sounds, Juan is terrified to find Clara's dead body hovering in midair in their bathroom, repeatedly slamming against the wall as if thrown by an invisible force.
+Her husband, Juan, dismisses the sounds and blames their noisy neighbor Walter.
+That night, awakened by thumping sounds, Juan finds Clara's dead body hovering in midair in their bathroom, repeatedly slamming against the wall as if thrown by an invisible force.

-Walter, who lives next door, is also experiencing supernatural occurrences.
-Each night, as he tries to sleep, invisible forces shake and move his furniture, including his bed.
+The narrative jumps to some time earlier, when Walter is also experiencing supernatural occurrences.
+Each night, invisible forces shake and move his furniture, including his bed.
 When he uses a video camera to film the events, he sees a tall, naked figure emerging from beneath the bed, standing over him as he sleeps, and hiding in the wardrobe.
-When he seeks out the figure, it grabs him from behind.
+When he seeks out the figure it grabs him from behind.

-Across the road, Alicia is grieving the death of her young son, hit by a bus outside Walter's house.
-Alicia's ex-boyfriend, police commissioner Funes calls Jano, a paranormal investigator and former coroner.
-Jano sees the dead boy sitting at the kitchen table, having apparently returned from the cemetery, leaving behind a trail of muddy footprints.
-After deliberating, the two eventually move the now inanimate corpse to an outside freezer.
+Alicia's young son tries to drink from a tap outside Walter's shut-up house.
+Walter scares the boy away without emerging from his house, warning him of the tap water, but as the boy backs away, a bus strikes and kills him.
+Clara and Juan attend the funeral.
+Some time later, Alicia's deceased son is sitting at the kitchen table having apparently returned from the cemetery.
+Alicia's ex-boyfriend, police commissioner Funes, calls in Jano, a paranormal investigator and former coroner.
+Jano suggests that they should be as discreet as possible and re-bury the corpse.
+Funes leaves to organize the process.